krischik/SteemRubyTutorial/Documents/Part-3.md

 Since both APIs have advantages and disadvantages I have provided sample code for both APIs so you can decide which is more suitable for you.

-In this 2nd part you learn the use of the classes `Steem::Type::Amount` and `Radiator::Type::Amount` and how to handle account balaces using them.
+In this 3nd part you learn the request the get the dynamic global properties.
+This properties can, for example, be used VESTS balances into the more common STEEM balances.
+How this is done we show in the next tutorial.

 ## Requirements

-You should have basic knowledge of Ruby programming and have an up to date ruby installed on your computer.
-If there is anything not clear you can ask in the comments.

-In order to use the provided sample you need to install at least Ruby 2.5 and the following ruby gems:
+You should have basic knowledge of Ruby programming you need to install at least Ruby 2.5 as well as the following ruby gems:

 ```sh
 gem install bundler